kodjunkie/onesignal-php-sdk/README.md

 ## Why use this package?

-> This is the only package out there that is unambiguous to set up, has a fluent and straightforward API.
+> This is the only package out there that is unambiguous to set up, and has a fluent / straightforward API.
-> All endpoints are standardized and grouped accordingly.

 ## Installation